unswsecsoc/constitution/README.md

 The official constitution of the UNSW Security Society.

 # 1 INTRODUCTION
-    1.1 The official name of the club shall be “The Security Society of UNSW”.
+    1.1 The official name of the club shall be "The Security Society of UNSW".
     1.2 The club shall be affiliated to Arc.
     1.3 The aims and objectives of the club are:
       1.3.1 Spreading awareness of security in its many forms, including computer and real life.